ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 # Appendices

 ## Yaml Model Editor
 The Yaml editor allows the developer the ability to manage yaml files for editing using an Ontimize built application.
 Use the "Manage yaml files" New - to add your yaml file and then click upload (save) to populate the screens with entities, attributes, and tab groups.
 Once complete, use the download_flag (save)  to export the yaml to the 'ui' directory (ui/admin_model_merge.yaml) and compare/merge to your original admin_model.yaml in your ontimize application folder.
+The open source application can be found here:
 ```
 git clone https://github.com/tylerm007/ontimize_yaml_view
 cd ontimize_yaml_view